ionic-team/ionic-enterprise-starter/website/docs/secure-storage.md

 ## Next up

-In order to ensure your app's data is as secure as possible, it is best to also encrypt it.
-We will go ahead now and add an extra layer of protection for your users.
+To ensure your app's data is as secure as possible, it is best to also use encryption.
+We will now go ahead and add an extra layer of protection for your users.